embulk/embulk/docs/design/deprecations.md

 ### `org.embulk.EmbulkService`

-`org.embulk.EmbulkEmbed` has replaced `EmbulkService`.
+`org.embulk.EmbulkService` has been replaced by `org.embulk.EmbulkEmbed`.

-`EmbulkService` is to be removed by v0.10 or earlier.
-Note that `EmbulkService` is constructed only in the Embulk core or user's code embedding Embulk. `EmbulkService` is not to be constructed from plugins.
+`org.embulk.EmbulkService` is removed from Embulk v0.9.19.
+Note that `EmbulkService` had been used only in the Embulk core, by some user's embedded Embulk, and by a couple of Executor Plugins including [MapReduce Executor](https://github.com/embulk/embulk-executor-mapreduce).

+The MapReduce Executor, the only Executor Plugin which was officially supported, no longer works with Embulk v0.9.19+.

 * `org.embulk.EmbulkService`